 3 Day comprehensive chimney sweeping / Rotary Power Sweeping training course.

-This City & Guilds Accredited Rodtech Course will enable the novice sweep to go out on completion of course with confidence to tackle the day.
+This City & Guilds Accredited Rodtech Course will enable the novice sweep to go out on completion of course with the confidence to tackle the day.

 HEATS Training Centre